Christian Peter

-Christian J. Peter (born October 5, 1972) is a former American football defensive tackle in the National Football League (NFL).
+Christian J. Peter (born October 5, 1972) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.
 Peter's younger brother, Jason, also played in the NFL.

-Early years
+Early life

 Peter grew up the oldest of four children in the Locust section of Middletown Township, New Jersey.

-High school

-Peter attended Middletown High School South, where he played one year of football as a junior.
+He attended Middletown High School South, where he played one year of football as a junior.
 The team went undefeated and won the state title in 1990.

 College career

-Peter received a full athletic scholarship to the University of Nebraska where he was a three-year starter.
+Peter received a full athletic scholarship to the University of Nebraska–Lincoln, where he was a three-year starter.
 He became one of the leaders of Nebraska's feared "Blackshirt" defense.
 Peter was an all-Big Eight Conference and honorable mention All-American in his senior year, and finished his college career with 124 total tackles, 20 tackles for loss and nine sacks.
 He was inducted into the Nebraska Football Hall of Fame in 2006.